felle64/SLF1/README.md

 Results and championship standings can be uploaded directly on the site.

 Join us on [Discord](https://discord.gg/EqrUdXfbHU) to secure your seat for the upcoming F1 25 season!

+## Database Endpoints

+The site exposes read‑only APIs that pull data from the bundled **Racing League Tools** SQLite database:

+- `/api/drivers` – list of all registered drivers
+- `/api/db-results` – latest 20 session results with driver, position and circuit

+These endpoints run SQLite queries directly on `SLF1_DB/user/databases/SLF1.db`.